jeremyreeder/gridscout/docs/index.md

 It's on [GitHub][github], and it's free!

 # Are my searches secure?
-Your searches are encrypted so that only you and Google can read them.
-They are associated with whatever Google account you choose to use when you create a key for Google's API.
+Searches go through Google.
+They are encrypted so that only you and Google can read them.
+They're associated with whatever Google account you choose to use when you create a key for Google's API.
 If you require complete anonymity, then create a Google account that is not associated in any way with your actual identity.
 Then access it only from public locations like libraries and coffee shops, and only while wearing a mask; or use Tor, which will conceal your location with less trouble.
 Lastly, when setting your base location, don't use your exact actual location unless you're okay with Google knowing it.
 Truncate your coordinates to 10-kilometer precision if you like, or set a base location on the other side of town; your search results won't be drastically affected.

+Aerial views are done through [Gmap4][gmap4], a service of _mappingsupport.com_.
+The MGRS coordinate of any place that you choose to view is shared with _mappingsupport.com_ in an encrypted manner.

 # How can I learn more about community intelligence?
 Read [SHTF Intelligence: An Intelligence Analyst's Guide to Community